wizzdi/flexicore-boot-integration-demo/README.md

  ## How to Test?

+As plugins were copied to folders,  new APIs appear.

- Swagger interface can be found in http://localhost:8080/swagger-ui.html , note that in the 2.0.0 fake authentication mechanism is used so a fake token should be provided when using swagger ( if the API requires a token).
+ Swagger interface can be found in http://localhost:8080/swagger-ui.html , note that in the 2.0.0 branch fake authentication mechanism is used so a fake token should be provided when using swagger ( if the API requires a token).